Mikelaifu/JohnHopkinR-DataScienceProjects/README.md

 * NY_retail_food_Store:

-Using R data cleaning and reshaping skills to parse and extrcats strings info and plot into difference columns, cleaned data and reshape data on simple variable analysis
+Using R data cleaning and reshaping skills to parse and extrcats strings info and plot into difference columns, cleaned data and reshape data on simple variables analysis

 ## B. Visualizing data